zthun/classroom/packages/classroom-api/assets/lessons/basics/basics-101-debts.d.md

 While the realm of testing can be an extensive field of study with dedicated subsections in computer science, as a developer, it's essential to at least consider how and why you plan to test.
 Test automation is not merely a managerial mandate; it's a practice embraced by professional developers.
 It streamlines the development process, boosts team confidence, and enhances the overall quality of code.
 Mastering the art of automated testing for your written code results in higher quality outputs, facilitates easier refactoring, and aligns with good software design principles.

 ## Share

+In the **share pillar** of software development, the emphasis is on sharing code efficiently among developers.
+As you progress in your development journey, you'll inevitably create code that others may find valuable.
+The DRY principle, standing for "Don't Repeat Yourself," discourages the amateur practice of copying and pasting code.
+While this was common two decades ago, the advent of package management has transformed the landscape, forming the foundation of the share pillar.
+The question becomes, how can you share your code for other developers to easily consume?

+Navigating this challenge involves being aware of available technologies and establishing effective application boundaries for splitting code in a logical manner.
+Additionally, determining where the split code should be deployed is crucial.
+Much like compilers and testing frameworks, the choice of a code sharing repository depends on the programming language you are using.
+For example, Java relies on [Maven](https://central.sonatype.com/), C# utilizes [NuGet](https://www.nuget.org/), JavaScript and TypeScript leverage [NPM](https://www.npmjs.com/), and Python turns to [PIP](https://pypi.org/).

+Although the share pillar may seem small, once you understand the package management system relevant to your language, you gain the necessary tools to seamlessly share code across teams and applications.
+The primary challenge then shifts to determining "what" precisely needs to be shared.

 ## Debug